The City's 2014-15 Proposed Budget is now available in a Budget-in-Brief format with additional budget information online.

-There are four significant steps in a budget process:
+These are some significant steps in a budget process:

-- April 2013 – The City Manager presented the Proposed Budget to the Budget Committee.
-This represents the first official step in the process and provides a starting point for discussions.
+- April 2014 – The City Manager presents the Proposed Budget to the Budget Committee.
+This provides a starting point for discussions.

-- April 25, 2013 – The first of a few Budget Committee meetings scheduled for public review and consideration of the document.
+- April 22, 2014 – Budget Committee meeting scheduled for public review and consideration of the document.
+(This meeting was originally planned for April 24 - canceled.)
 The Budget Committee is made up of the seven City Council members and seven non-elected citizens.

 - In April and May, the Budget Committee deliberates on the Proposed Budget.

-- May 2013 - The Budget Committee approves the Proposed Budget, which may include some amendments, for recommendation to the City Council.
-The amendments made by the Budget Committee are located in the online Proposed Budget document - after the cover page.
+- May 2014 - The Budget Committee approves the Proposed Budget, which may include some amendments, for recommendation to the City Council.

-- June 4, 2013 – The Adopted Budget.
+- June 3, 2014 – The Adopted Budget.
 The City Council reviews and considers the Approved Budget, deliberates and, where they determine appropriate, makes further adjustments which are embodied into the Adopted Budget.
-Go to the link below to view the adopted budget document.

 The City has received the Distinguished Budget Presentation Award from the Government Finance Officers Association (GFOA) for many years for its budget documents.
 Links to our more recent budget documents are shown below.